AnyLog-co/documentation/05- Northbound Connectors/07- Qlik.md

 </table>

 ## Increments Data
-The [increments function](../07-%20CLI/04-%20SQL.md#the-increment-function) is used to segment time-series data into fixed, contiguous time intervals (e.g., every 5 minutes, every hour, every day).
+The <a href="../07-%20CLI/04-%20SQL.md#the-increment-function" target="_blank">increments function</a> is used to segment time-series data into fixed, contiguous time intervals (e.g., every 5 minutes, every hour, every day).

 1. For the URL specify the REST IP and port of the node to send the request against